SaharMizrahi1/Smart-Doorbell-/README.md

 - **Button**: Triggers photo capture.
 - **Indicator Light**: Confirms button press and image capture.

 ### **Software**:
 - **Backend**:
   - **Python**, **Flask**, and **DeepFace** for API and facial recognition.
   - **AWS S3** for image storage.
 - **Frontend**:
   - **React** for user management and notifications.

+### **Important Note**:
+If you are using this project, replace all instances of `XXX` in the code with your own personal tokens, API keys, and credentials (e.g., AWS access keys, Telegram bot tokens).
+These placeholders are necessary for the project to function and must be configured with your specific details.